Perturbative model for the saturation of energetic-particle-driven modes limited by self-generated zonal modes: Conclusion

-This manuscript presents a simplified and transparent framework for evaluating how, at least qualitatively, wave–wave nonlinearities can modify the evolution and saturation of Alfv\'enic modes driven by wave–particle resonances.
 Extending the standard amplitude‐evolution equation for wave–particle interactions, we introduced an additional damping term to account for nonlinear wave generation.
 We specifically examined the beat‐driven excitation of zero‐frequency $(m,n)=(0,0)$ zonal modes, a mechanism observed in multiple gyrokinetic simulations and supported by analytic theory, where the ZM grows at approximately twice the rate of the primary “pump” wave.

 Although this beat‐driven process is only one of the possible wave–wave nonlinear effects, we argue that it represents the leading‐order effect during the linear and early nonlinear growth stages.
 Focusing on it allows us to isolate the primary influence of ZMs on the pump wave saturation amplitude.
 Rather than attempting to reproduce the full complexity of wave–wave nonlinearities, our simplified model tries to clarify the key role of ZM generation in energy transfer and saturation dynamics.